 The purpose of the Neenah Community Band is to provide the opportunity for adult volunteer musicians to contribute their musical talents in performing a variety of music which serves the community at large and to enjoy the rewards of playing music with others.

 Join the Neenah Community Band

 The band accepts all different skill levels.
 You must be at least fifteen years old to join.
-Rehearsals are held at Horace Mann Middle School on Tuesday evenings at 7:00 PM.
+Rehearsals are held at the Neenah Middle School on Tuesday evenings from 7:00-8:30 PM.
+Rehearsals begin Tuesday, September 19th.
 If you would like to join, please attend a rehearsal!